 Distributed Energy Resources (DERs)

-DERs feeding into the grid have the potential to increase participation in the energy market, especially in terms of renewables like solar and wind energy.
+DERs feeding into the grid have the potential to increase customer participation in the energy market, especially in terms of renewables like solar and wind energy.
 However, to function effectively, DERs need to be integrated into the broader grid.
 This integration requires advanced networks and the ability to leverage data analytics in utility industry sectors which can correctly measure output, load capacity, and demand.
-This will allow greater consumer choice in terms of purchasing renewable energy and offer DERs a transparent wholesale pricing model.

 Billing and usage

 By using utility data analytics to analyze customer and billing data, utilities are coming to a greater understanding of consumer behavior.
 The collection of a vast number of customer data points, such as smart meter data, enables utilities to offer tailored packages to different types of energy users.
 This can improve the relationship between customer and utility, while giving both parties the opportunity to make more informed energy decisions.

 Some utility data is created by the grid infrastructure that’s used to transmit it.
 Analysis of these grid data points allows utilities to identify which assets are in most urgent need of repair or replacement.

 An example of this type of analytics in utility industry organizations is how Duke Energy has collected and analyzed more than five million data points to optimize their predictive maintenance and saved $130 million on its network of more than 10,000 transmission substation transformers.